1. Marketing Mix Strategy

-Primark Marketing Strategy & Marketing Mix (4Ps)
+Primark Marketing Mix (4Ps) & Marketing Strategy

 Primark Product Strategy:

 Primark is one of the leading retailer brands having multi-brand products available.
 Primark has a large range of products from men’s wear, women’s wear, children’s wear, accessories, footwear, lingerie, home wear, hosiery and much more.
 Since a huge share of customers are women, the company focuses more of the women’s wear.
 This focus is based not just on the products, but also in terms of marketing and floor space allocated.
-Its wide offering in its marketing mix product portfolio include Men’s wear, Women’s wear, Kid’s wear, Home accessories, beauty products, tech products etc.
+Its wide offering in its marketing mix product portfolio include Men’s wear, Women’s wear, Kid’s wear, Home accessories, beauty products, tech products etc. It has a few sub-brands like Opia, Cedarwood estate and Atmosphere in its portfolio as well.
+Primark has a New Arrivals section to engage customers and to make them curious about the on-going trends in fashion and lifestyle.
+Apart from that, the have limited edition stock which targets selective customers and enhances the ‘perceived value’ of the brand as it offers a sense of exclusivity to the customers.

 Image: Wikimedia